Great Ocean Road Health Lorne & Apollo Bay CampusGRADUATE NURSE PROGRAM

 About the Graduate Nurse Program

-Graduates enrolled in the current Registered Nurse Graduate Program undertake 6 months of training at both Barwon Health and the GORH (Lorne Community Hospital) over a 12 month period.
-While in Lorne, we aim to develop our graduate to work effectively in each of these departments by offering experience, mentoring and guidance.
-Our clinical team have regular in house education sessions as well as access to shared education with Colac Area Health, Hesse Rural Health and Otway Health and sessions run by the EMET team at University Hospital.
+Graduates enrolled in the current Registered Nurse Graduate Program undertake 6 months of training at both Barwon Health and the GORH (Lorne and Apollo Bay campus) over a 12 month period.
+While working with GORH, we aim to develop our graduate to work effectively in each of our departments by offering experience, mentoring and guidance.
+Our clinical team have regular in house education sessions as well as access to shared education with Colac Area Health, Hesse Rural Health and sessions run by the EMET team at University Hospital.

 Great Ocean Road Health also has an extensive array of online learning opportunities including the Rural Urgent Care Nursing Program offered through Alfred Health.